nginxinc/nginx-ingress-workshops/Azure/labs/lab5/readme.md

  - had to use the VM Console Access in UDF, Webshell would not take these low level commands
  - installed fips packages, enabled fips boot, followed these general directions: https://infotechys.com/enable-fips-on-rhel7-or-centos7/
+ - Added new Calico IPpool for new node
+ - Set nodeSelector in the nginx-plus-ingress.yaml Manifest